AinTEAsports/cpParser/README.md

 						// otherwise.
 Default to false if nothing given Parser::STORE_ONE_VALUE,		// Type of stored argument
         {"ain", "tea"}				// Values accepted for the flag.
-						// If not given, ever value are considered correct "User name"				// Description of argument
+						// If not given, all values are considered correct "User name"				// Description of argument
     );